 The beauty of all this from Vlad’s chair is that you don’t have to push a reluctant Trump into doing anything he doesn’t already want to do anyway.
 Cozy up to dictators and stick it to lefty Europeans?
 That’s like trying to persuade Bill Murray’s character in Caddyshack to the kill all the gophers.
 He’s happy to.
 Shoot, you don’t even need a reason to do that.

 At the last G-7, Trump is said to have moaned to the other leaders that NATO is a raw deal for Murrica, and apparently he’s not hot on the World Trade Organization either.
 I’m sure it eludes Trump that all of these institutions and alliances, the G-7, the WTO, NATO, the International Monetary Fund, the UN, and so on, were created by Americans to foster a rules-based liberal international order in which those rules favoured America.
 Yes, it was also about preventing the recurrence of the conditions that gave rise to WWII, and sure, other like-minded nations had plenty to gain too, but really it was about America and the kind of world in which Americans like to operate.
 It’s American money, American military might, American investment, American multi-nationals, American goods and services, that all flow and flourish within this system.
 America pays a disproportionate share because it is, by and large, an American playpen that it gets in return.
 It’s like paying your own mortgage, and then kicking in to help the guy next door pay his too.
-Yeah, you pay more, but the deal is that you get to raid his fridge, so it’s not so bad, plus he’s not allowed to sell to anybody you don’t like, or slap on an addition or put up a fence or some such unless you approve, and that’s nice too.
+Yeah, you pay more, but the deal is that you get to raid his fridge, take your pick from his DVD collection, and park in his driveway, so it’s not so bad, plus he’s not allowed to sell to anybody you don’t like, or slap on an addition or put up a fence or some such unless you approve, and that’s nice too.

 That’s not the best analogy, because it’s way better than that, the United States has made out like a bandit in the present world order, and it’s been so entrenched for so long that it can all seem inevitable.
 It isn’t.
 Take, for example, the status of the US Dollar as the world reserve currency.
 That’s just a choice other countries have made.
 It’s a preference, held to date because things are easier that way in America’s playpen.
 What’s easy can change.
 Do you suppose Trump even knows what a reserve currency is, let alone what that means to the balance of payments, the value of the buck in the international market, the ease of foreign investment, the fungibility of US T-Bills and so on?
 If Vlad was to sidle up and say “Would be better if Ruble was reserve currency, da?”, which do you think would be the most likely answer: